iigorcunha/digital-cv/digital-cv.md

 <br>

 **IT**
-  - Monitoring our network, configuring a Firewall that connects with the other 2 companies ( VVC Distribuidora has 3 distribuition center) and protect from attacks with high level security.
+  - Monitoring our network, configuring a Firewall that connects with the other 2 companies ( VVC Distribuidora has 3 distribuition centers) and protect from attacks with high level security.
   - Maintaining our server park that is managed with VMWare EXSI to keep applications work and reliable.
   - Build projects when it is needed. ( Just one project built, the website of company)